November 2023 Update.

-A woman is clearly going to knock the socks off her male competitor by holding the mallet on outstretched hand for the longest time.
+A woman is clearly going to knock the socks off her male competitor by holding the mallet in her outstretched hand for the longest time.

-The below piece shows an inkwork scene.
-It is set in summer with a young woman arm-wrestling a male colleague.
-Showing also the impression that she is about to win.
+This ink painting is set in summer with a young woman arm-wrestling a male colleague, and the impression is that she is about to win.